 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 In II Corinthians 7: 1-10 Saint Paul expresses his joy at being reconciled with the believers who belong to the church in Corinth.

 There had been a serious breach between Paul and the Corinthian Christians.
 When a member of the church leveled false accusations against him, some of the other members sided with the accuser, causing Paul great pain not only personally but also because of his concern for the salvation of anyone who would take part in slander.

 Now, however, the accuser has repented and has been punished by the majority of the church's members in some way that isn't described.
 It was apparently not the most serious punishment they could have meted out, since other members wanted to impose a more severe penalty on him.
 But Paul has shown his loving and generous heart by advising the Corinthians now to "turn to forgive and comfort him, or he may be overwhelmed by excessive sorrow" (2:6).

 It has been an unpleasant period for Paul.
 He writes of being "afflicted at every turn—fighting without and fear within" (7:5).
 The "fighting" probably refers to difficult confrontations not only with pagans but with some in the Macedonian churches.
 The inner "fear" refers to his uncertainty about the Corinthians.
 He had written them a "stern letter" about the accusations against him, and is not sure how they have taken it.
-We see that, like many of us, Paul is not always sure he has done the right thing.
+We see that, like many of us, Paul is not always certain that he has done the right thing.
 He says, "For even if I made you sorry with my letter, I do not regret it (though I did regret it), for I see that that letter grieved you..."
 (7: 8).